Combodo/iTop/readme.txt

 Fixed issue with 1.x datamodels: dashlets of type "badge" not working (preventing from editing an existing dashboard), since 2.0.2
 Aligned the authentication module with the one of 2.x, to enable the feature "Forgot password" for legacy data models Added the "outage" field to simple Change tickets, since it's already present in ITIL Changes.
+Added the (missing) field status to the details of VirtualDevice, Hypervisor and Farm.

 Notifications